-As an AAC student, you are required to provide your own laptop computer for the 2023-2024 academic year.
+As an AAC student, you are required to provide your own laptop computer for the 2024-2025 academic year.

 The AAC maintains three integrated computer labs, a general lab for basic computing equipped with large-format Wacom tablets, an illustration lab also equipped with large-format Wacom tablets, and a motion graphics lab for high-end animation and video.
-Widespread access to a range of personal devices across various platforms has prompted the college to embrace a campus technology model that requires that all students provide their own devices for the 2023-2024 academic year.
-Key components of the Laptop Partnership include students' in-depth engagement with curricular projects via their chosen devices; students' in-class access to the AAC's evolving hardware and software options; access to integrative output options through the Derrick Dankwa Sound Studio, the Art Academy's full-time IT Administrator, and Adobe Creative Cloud subscriptions, which the AAC provides to all enrolled students.
-Creative Cloud includes many Adobe software including, but not limited to, Photoshop, Illustrator, InDesign, Premiere, and others with ability to install on up to two devices for each student, as well as 100GB of cloud storage space per student.
-The AAC provides each student a Microsoft Office 365 account that includes an internal email account, the current Microsoft Office software suite (Word, Excel, PowerPoint, and Outlook), up to 1TB of OneDrive cloud storage space, and continual, seamless software and security updates.
+Widespread access to a range of personal devices across various platforms has prompted the college to embrace a campus technology model that requires that all students provide their own devices for the 2024-2025 academic year.
+Key components of the Laptop Partnership include students' in-depth engagement with curricular projects via their chosen devices; students' in-class access to the AAC's evolving hardware and software options; access to integrative output options through the Derrick Dankwa Sound Studio; the AAC's full-time IT Administrator; and Adobe Creative Cloud subscriptions, which the AAC provides to all enrolled students.
+Creative Cloud includes many Adobe software applications including, but not limited to, Photoshop, Illustrator, InDesign, Premiere, and others with ability to install on up to two devices for each student, as well as 100GB of cloud storage space per student.
+The AAC provides each student a Microsoft Office 365 account that includes an internal email account, the current Microsoft Office software suite (Word, Excel, PowerPoint, and Outlook), up to 100GB of OneDrive cloud storage space, and continual, seamless software and security updates.

 To complete the required coursework, you need to provide your own Apple or Windows laptop.
 Recommendations and specifications for these computers are given below.
 Campus computer labs are outfitted with up to 16 computers each for student use.
+The following are the minimum and recommended system requirements for your own device: